 - Regulate and monitor the issue and compliance of permits relating to wildlife use and trade.

-(NOTE: The Service is not responsible for Kakadu National Park or Uluru Kata-Tjuta National Parks which are managed by the Commonwealth Government authority, Parks Australia - Dept of Sustainability, Environment, Water, Population and Communities).
+(NOTE: The Commission is not responsible for Kakadu National Park or Uluru Kata-Tjuta National Parks which are managed by the Commonwealth Government authority, Parks Australia - Dept of Sustainability, Environment, Water, Population and Communities).